RizalHB/playgame/README.md

 🎯 Project Purpose

 PlayGame demonstrates how a modern full-stack application can combine authentication, database management, e-commerce logic, wallet transactions, role-based dashboards, revenue management, and scheduled processing into one complete marketplace system.

+The project is designed as a portfolio application to demonstrate practical full-stack development and the ability to build and deploy a multi-role web application with real business logic.

 🔗 Links